5 Best Corded Jigsaws – Reviews & Buyer’s Guide 2024

-Jigsaws are incredibly useful tools that deserve a place in any workshop: way cheaper than a miter saw, more portable than a band saw, and able to make curved and squared cuts that a circular saw can’t.
+Jigsaws are incredibly useful tools that deserve a place in any workshop.
+They’re cheaper than a miter saw, more portable than a band saw, and able to make curved and squared cuts that a circular saw can’t.
 We guarantee any jigsaw you buy will become your go-to cutting tool overnight.

-Corded jigsaws offer even more convenience to anybody who’s tired of endlessly charging or changing batteries.
-Yes, they’re limited to the reach of an extension cord – but you’ll be using it in workshops, not the woods, so that’s less of a problem than you might think.
+Corded jigsaws offer even more convenience to anybody tired of endlessly charging or changing batteries.
+Yes, they’re limited to the reach of an extension cord, but you’ll be using it in workshops, not the woods, so that’s less of a problem than you might think.

-We’ve written up some reviews of our favorite corded jigsaws, along with some others you should know about.
+We’ve written reviews of our favorite corded jigsaws and others you should know about.
 Whether you’re buying your first or your fifth jigsaw, keeping this list handy will make the search much easier.